 Admire the Torri degli Asinelli e Garisenda

-Due torri, the two leaning towers of Bologna are the city’s most iconic landmark.
-Although Pisa’s tower may be the most famous leaning tower in the world, Bologna’s Garisenda tower actually leans at a greater angle!
+The Due Torri of Bologna (two leaning towers) are the city’s most iconic landmark.
+Pisa’s leaning tower may be the most famous leaning tower in the world.
+However, Bologna’s Garisenda tower actually leans at a greater angle!

 Get a Bird’s Eye View of the City from Asinelli Tower